SearocIsMe/AI-ML-LLM/handbook/distributedAI/kubeflow-install/readme.md

 kubectl apply -f <PVC-NAME>.yaml
 ```

 ## KubeFlow On OpenShift

 ### OC 3.11

 Red Hat OpenShift Container Platform 3.11 This release is based on OKD 3.11,
 and it uses Kubernetes 1.11, including CRI-O 1.11 and Docker 1.13.
 It is also supported on Atomic Host 7.5 and later.

 ### OC 4.2

 This release uses Kubernetes 1.14 with CRI-O runtime.

+### KF 0.6 Main Update

+Multitenancy, Multiuser

+### KF 0.7 Main Update

+Model serving and management via KFServing
+KFServing enables Serverless Inferencing on Kubernetes and provides performant, high abstraction interfaces for common ML frameworks like Tensorflow, XGBoost, ScikitLearn, PyTorch, and ONNX to solve production model serving use cases.

+KFServing:

+- Provides a Kubernetes Custom Resource Definition (CRD) for serving ML models on arbitrary frameworks.
+- Encapsulates the complexity of autoscaling, networking, health checking, and server configuration to bring cutting edge serving features like GPU autoscaling, scale to zero, and canary rollouts to your ML deployments
+- Enables a simple, pluggable, and complete story for your production ML inference server by providing prediction, pre-processing, post-processing and explainability out of the box.
+- Is evolving with strong community contributions, and has a Technical Steering Committee driven by Google, IBM, Microsoft, Seldon, and Bloomberg